Alligator/jqawk/README.md

 number.round()
   floor, ceil or round the given number. halves are rounded away from zero

+number.abs()
+  return tbe absolute value of the number

+number.mod(n)
+  return the number wrapped into the range [0, n]. unlike the modulo operator, the result is never negative

 number.format(thousandsSeparator, decimalSeparator)
   format a number with thousands and decimal separators. if no separators are given ',' is used for thousands and '.' is used for decimals